Oro Solido

 Oro Solido (Spanish for "Solid Gold") is a New York–based merengue group.
 Oro Solido has sold several albums, reaching household name status.
-Their music has even been featured on film as well as being played on tropical music stations since 1995.
+Their music has been featured on film as well as being played on tropical music stations since 1995.

 Early beginnings

 Oro Solido, a Dominican band founded in 1993 was formed by Raul Acosta, who has received the nickname 'El Presidente'.
 Acosta was born in Santo Domingo, Dominican Republic on September 8, 1971.
 Born into a musical family, at the age of seven, he and his older brothers Iván and Rafael, in addition to local neighborhood kids, started a pre-adolescent music group called "Los Sobrinos Del Rey" a Dominican attempt version of the Jackson 5.
 With this early experience, Raul was able to develop his musical talent as well as his stage presence.
 The group went on to perform in two nationally televised shows on the government TV station, channel four, for a show called "Amarillis con los Niños.”
 At 9 years old, the family relocated to the United States.
 With no English skills, Raul moved to Jersey City, New Jersey, to start his new life.
 Years later, he moved to Union City where the Hispanic culture was growing stronger.

 Upon graduating from Emerson High School, Raúl began his studies in music and sound engineering by joining Kennedy's Music World, a local music studio, school, and store, where he met a teacher named Kennedy Cortina.
 Kennedy taught him just about everything he knows, and planted the seed of music in his mind.
 There he worked retail and operated the music studio as well as helped students in their classes.
 In 1990, after graduating high school, he held different positions within the Hudson County government.